How to Integrate Fastio API with Java Spring Boot

-When you connect your Java application to Fast.io, you gain access to multiple MCP tools via Streamable HTTP and SSE.
-Your backend can programmatically trigger file indexing, assign agent permissions, and transfer workspace ownership without writing custom coordination logic.
+When you connect your Java application to Fastio, you gain access to 19 named-mode MCP tools via Streamable HTTP at https://mcp.fast.io/mcp (or https://mcp.fast.io/mcp/key with a Bearer header).
+Legacy SSE is https://mcp.fast.io/sse.
+Your backend can upload files, list storage, ask Ripley a cited question, and invite teammates without writing custom coordination logic.

-Developers building internal portals or client-facing applications can use this capability to create dynamic workspaces on the fly.
-An agent builds the workspace, organizes the necessary files, and then transfers ownership to a human user for final review.
-All of this orchestration happens through straightforward API calls from your Java service layer.
+Developers building internal portals or client-facing applications can create workspaces on the fly with POST /current/org/{org_id}/create/workspace/.
+An agent uploads the files, then invites a human with POST /current/workspace/{workspace_id}/members/{email_or_user_id}/ so they can review the same workspace from your Java service layer.

 Prerequisites and Project Setup